 Costa Adeje is one of the new areas of development in southern Tenerife.
-Close to the lively nightlife of the bars and clubs, yet far enough away to enjoy a peaceful and relaxing holiday, offering the best of both worlds.
-The hotels are very good and in terms of playing golf, there is a great course available, called Golf Costa Adeje.
+Close to the lively nightlife of the bars and clubs.
+However, far enough away to enjoy a peaceful and relaxing holiday.
+Thus, offering the best of both worlds.
+The hotels are very good and in terms of playing golf.
+There is a great course available, called Golf Costa Adeje.

 Created in the late 1980s, before much of the current development in the area had taken place.
 The course was designed by Jose ‘Pepe’ Gancedo, the same person who was responsible for Golf del Sur, which can also be visited when playing golf in Tenerife.

 The Championship course is somewhat unusual, in that it incorporates an even split of par-3’s, par-4’s, and par-5’s, with six of each featured throughout the 18 holes.
 The course runs alongside the ocean and has a small number of palm trees dotted throughout but not enough to make them come into play on any of the holes, as a significant hazard.